petedianotech/Peterdamiano/README.md

-# Firebase Studio
+# Peter Damiano Portfolio

-This is a NextJS starter in Firebase Studio.
+This is the NextJS project for Peter Damiano's portfolio website, built with Firebase Studio.

 To get started, take a look at src/app/page.tsx.
-# Peterdamiano